 The system with twisted boundary conditions has a conserved, nonzero momentum, in the ground state.
 It is given by

 as it directly follows from Eqs.~(\ref{eqn:DBAlogtwisted}).
-The evaluation of the ground-state energy we begin by subtracting the ground-state equations (\ref{eqn:DBAElog}) without the twist from the ones of Eqs.~(\ref{eqn:DBAlogtwisted}) with the twist.
+The evaluation of the ground-state energy begins by subtracting the ground-state equations (\ref{eqn:DBAElog}) without the twist from those of Eqs.~(\ref{eqn:DBAlogtwisted}) with the twist.
 We obtain

 Here we have used $\Delta k_j=\tilde k_j-k_j$ and $\Delta\Lambda_l=\tilde\Lambda_l-\Lambda_l$, and in the right-hand side we neglected higher-order terms in $\Delta k_j$ and $\Delta\Lambda_l$.
 Let us assume that the Fermi rapidities $Q$ and $B$ shift under the twisted boundary conditions to $Q\to Q+ \delta_{1}$ and $B \to B+\delta_{2}$.
 Defining the shift functions $J_{1}(k_{j}) = L\rho(k_{j})\Delta k_{j}$ and $J_{2}(\Lambda_{l}) = L\sigma(\Lambda_{l})\Delta \Lambda_{l}$, Eqs.~(\ref{eq:J1J2}) in the thermodynamic limit become